karanpratapsingh/HyperTrade/README.md

 **Steps**

-- Connect via port-forwarding using `make connect` command.
+- Connect to the application via port-forwarding using `make connect` command.

 _Note: Make sure `doctl` is authenticated, and we're using correct k8s cluster name._

 - Open `localhost:8080` to see the web interface.

+- Once done, use the `make disconnect` command to remove the kubectl context from your machine.

 _Note: It is recommended to use the telegram bot over user interface on non-secure systems._